- Lone Star Regional Rail EIS

-Burns & McDonnell is leading an environmental impact study (EIS) to examine the effects of implementing regional passenger rail in the rapidly growing area along I-35 in central Texas.
-The Lone Star Rail District has proposed passenger rail along this 120-mile corridor to reduce congestion by millions of car trips per year.
+Burns & McDonnell led an environmental impact study (EIS) to examine the effects of implementing regional passenger rail in the rapidly growing area along I-35 in central Texas.
+The Lone Star Rail District had proposed passenger rail along this 120-mile corridor to reduce congestion by millions of car trips per year.
 The passenger service, known as the LSTAR, would operate on existing Union Pacific Railroad (UPRR) freight rail tracks that run along I-35.
 It would make 32 round trips daily, with more than 16 stations.
 More than 30 UPRR freight trains that pass through this region daily would be relocated to a new greenfield alignment east of I-35 and outside of the cities throughout the corridor.

 - Record of decision

 - Stakeholder and public engagement

 - Conceptual engineering